simbo1905/cu-final-mssql/meetup.md

 1. The overview should show a http link to an xip.io url which opens a browser pointing at your apps IP address.
 1. Navigate to the Student tab and click Create New to confirm you can write to the database.

+See also this blog about remote debugging C# inside of Openshift: http://redhat.slides.com/tatanaka/getting-started-with-asp-net-core-on-openshift?token=UUDdJFUs#/

 Enjoy!